 The dress that Lita wore to promote the album (her third album) was designed by the rock music industry’s number one wardrobe designer – Ray Brown.
 In the March 15, 1986 issue of Billboard, a news item misspelt Chas Sandford as Chaz Sanford when they revealed that Lita was in tracking vocals for her new album with him as producer.
 In the March 6 issue of Kerrang, journalist Malcolm Dome noted that Chas was hired after Jeff Glixman had been poached by Iommi.
 The latter referenced drummer Eric Singer and bassist Gordon Copely as he said: “Lita was just beginning work on her latest album and had no intention of using Eric, so she loaned him to me.
 Gordon had plenty of spare time and so he was brought in as well.
 Lita had to go to Hawaii and wanted Gordon to go with her, so I was left looking for a replacement.”

+Since Eric was poached, Lita hired a drummer named Jay Schellen.
+He played with Gordon in a band called Danny Johnson and the Bandits.
 On a site called Black Sabbath Online, it was disclosed that Gordon left Tony’s project to join Lita on the road in the fall of 1985.
 In Kerrang’s November 14 issue of that year, it was mentioned that Jeff Glixman replaced the original producer for undisclosed reasons.
 The original choice was Ashley Howe, who was primarily known for his work with Uriah Heep as an engineer as well as a producer.
 August 19, 1985 marked the release of the debut album that Ashley produced for Malice (In the Beginning).
 As for Lita’s The Bride Wore Black, it was expected to be issued through Vertigo (Phonogram’s subsidiary label).
 Chas Sandford being the third producer should have been a case of third time being the charm, but third time wasn’t lucky.
 I asked him about the experience and he said: “Don’t remember much to tell you the truth, but I liked her very much!”

 The May 1986 issue of Hit Parader (which is quite expensive to buy online) had printed an article with a rather foreboding title – Trial by Fire: The Metal Queen Returns with The Bride Wore Black.
 The introductory paragraph is weird because it gives the impression that the album was about to be released (?!): “With the release of her third LP, The Bride Wore Black, the beautiful, blond Californian is intent on proving there’s more to her than a pretty face and a leather G-string.”